anthonyrozmajzl/anthonyrozmajzl.com/content/post/Health Officials In St. Louis, Missouri Still Don't Realize There's Nothing They Can Do To Slow the Spread of Covid-19.md

 ![ST LOUIS](https://user-images.githubusercontent.com/5093552/110059260-e132bb80-7d31-11eb-8bc5-52d1721422a9.png)

 To put the non-compliance narrative to rest, if you check [Google's Covid-19 mobility report](https://www.google.com/covid19/mobility/) for the city of St. Louis, you will quickly find that St. Louis residents are thoroughly outperforing Missouri as a whole when it comes to avoiding behaviors that supposedly fuel the spread of covid-19.
 Although the window of observation for this data is is smaller than preceding data, it paints a pretty clear picture as to how much more "seriously" the citizens of St. Louis are taking this virus compared to the rest of the state.
-As is shown below, despite their exemplary behavior relative to the rest of the state, the citizens of St. Louis could not escape the October surge.
-In the chart that follows, Missouri's numbers appear in red.
+As is shown below, despite their exemplary behavior relative to the rest of the state, the citizens of St. Louis could not escape the October surge, nor was its surge growth rate any less significant than the surrounding areas discussed below.
+In the chart that follows, statewide numbers for Missouri appear in red.

 ![St  Louis vs MO as a whole](https://user-images.githubusercontent.com/5093552/110154646-7bd2df00-7db2-11eb-86f9-a6927bedb7f0.png)